-In contrast to this, any other than categorial complementarities entities definitely change by the application of assembling or disassembling operations, as such entities are not the eigenvalues of these operators, see detailed examples in sec.
+In contrast to this, any other than categorial complementarities entities5 definitely change by the application of assembling or disassembling operations, as such entities are not the eigenvalues of these operators, see detailed examples in sec.
 4.1.

 Is it possible to take an entity in and of itself, separately, i.e. is it feasible to isolate an entity6?
 We proceed from the assumption that entities exist and are observable.
 The operation 'observation' necessarily presumes an interaction between the observer (actual, participant) and the observable (here: entity).
 An interaction, in turn, necessarily presumes including the object of observation in an observation system.
 Thus, the fact of observation itself makes the observation object - in our case assumed 'isolated entity' - part of the system with the system-constituting concept 'observation'.
-Please note that the system-constituting concept 'observation' exists even then, when there are no other system-constituting concepts, as the system-constituting concept 'observation' is immanent, by definition, in any observable entity.
+Please note that the system-constituting concepts, as the system-constituting concept 'observation' is immanent, by definition, in any observable entity.